-Sherburne County's written response to the legal compliance finding identified in our audit has been included in the Schedule of Findings and Questioned Costs.
-We did not audit the County's response and, accordingly, we express no opinion on it.
+Sherburne County's written responses to the internal control and legal compliance findings identified in our audit have been included in the Schedule of Findings and Questioned Costs.
+We did not audit the County's responses and, accordingly, we express no opinion on them.

-This report is intended solely for the information and use of the Board of County Commissioners, management, others within Sherburne County, and federal awarding agencies and pass-through entities and is not intended to be, and should not be, used by anyone other than those specified parties.
+This report is intended solely for the information and use of the Board of County Commissioners, audit committee, management, others within Sherburne County, and federal awarding agencies and pass-through entities and is not intended to be, and should not be, used by anyone other than those specified parties.